jonasW3F/RFCs/text/0000-fast-unbonding.md

 ### Mechanism

+# TODO: We should include a mechanism that fills up to the maximum stake. and splits it into pieces.
+Let's say we have 3000 capacity left before hitting the max unstake, then if you want to unbond 5000 you should do it with 3000 and 2000 instead of 5000.
+The question is whether we want to solve it or just say its bad luck.

 When a user decides to unbond their tokens, they don't become instantly available.
 Instead, they enter an "unbonding queue."
 The following specification illustrates how the queue works, given a user wants to unbond some portion of their stake denoted as `Unbonding Stake`.
 We also store a variable, `max_unstake` that tracks how much stake we want to let unbonded potentially earlier than 28 days.

 At any time we store `back_of_unbonding_queue_block_number` which expresses when all the existing unbonders have unbonded.
 Note, that 28 days are 403200 blocks and 2 days are 28800 blocks.